Compatibility After Effects Please check exact version compatibility under the "COMPATIBILITY" tab below

 My video is extremely shakey and Lockdown's built-in tracker can't handle it.

 We'd advise you stabilize the whole video first, then treat that as source footage.

 What is the Lockdown team working on now?

 For the immediate future, speed and quality improvements.
-We will not be adding any new features for at least a few weeks.

 I have a problem not listed here, can you help me?